New Ferry: Shopping

 The Wirral Farmers' Market, held in New Ferry's Village Hall (between Longfellow Drive & Grove Street) on the second Saturday of the month, received a UK National Regeneration Award from the British Urban Regeneration Association in 2005 for its work investing in the local community.
 It was also awarded the title of Britain's Best Farmers' Market in 2007 from the national BBC Food & Farming Awards.
 The market is run entirely by volunteers, its profits being used to fund local community groups and good causes.

 New Ferry also had three major banks.
 These were National Westminster Bank, more commonly known as NatWest, which closed in 1993 and HSBC, formerly Midland Bank, which closed in the late 2000s.
 The third bank was the Trustee Savings Bank (TSB), which, due to a merger with Lloyds Bank in 1995, became Lloyds TSB and later due to new banking regulations demerged and the branch was rebranded as Lloyds Bank.
 The New Ferry branch closed in late July 2016.
-The only remaining ATM/cash machine was located outside the Post Office on the New Chester Road.
-Following a campaign during the summer of 2016 by the small, independent businesses, two separate, independent ATM companies have provided cash machines in the main central shopping area that do not charge customers cash withdrawal fees.